siddhu1716/AI-Enabled-Student-Tracking-System/README.md

 ## Directory Structure of Submission

-1. Image Attendance Contains Images of individual students to be trained for attendance purpose
+1. Image Attendance Contains Images of individual students to be trained for attendance purposes
-2. In Models folder it contain the YOLO onnx format model.
+2. In the Models folder it contains the YOLO onnx format model.
-3. The weights file consists of the best weights which are observed in training for different datasets on various parameters
+3. The weights file consists of the best weights that are observed in training for different datasets on various parameters
-4. Outputs contains the model outputs which are omitted after predicting
+4. Outputs contain the model outputs which are omitted after predicting
-5. Remaining outputs like PR curve , confusion metrics , results table and all ae from YOLO
+5. Remaining outputs like PR curve, confusion metrics, results table, and all are from YOLO

 ## Libraries Used